finos/datahelix/docs/DataTypes.md

 At present, only granularities less than or equal to 1 are supported (in future, it may be possible to specify higher granularities - a granularity of 2 would admit only even numbers).
 Additionally, granularities must be powers of ten, so 0.01 is legal but 0.02 is not.

 Numeric fields currently default to a granularity of 1.
 Post-[#135](https://github.com/ScottLogic/datahelix/issues/135), they'll default to a minimal granularity.

-In profile files, numbers must be expressed as JSON numbers, without quotation marks.

 ## Strings